Sometimes Iceland can be known for some pretty unappetizing foods – fermented shark, sheep head, ram testicles! But it’s not all like that, I promise.

 Bonus!
 There’s a nice terrace to enjoy a meal outside in the summer.

 Reservations: +354 471 2626

 Pro tip: Without a doubt, you have to try the Reindeer!
-East Iceland is the only place that reindeer can be found, so it’s best to try it locally.
+East Iceland is the only place where reindeer can be found, so it’s best to try it locally.
 They cover it in wild blueberry sauce and it is TO DIE FOR!